clethrill/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 >
 > On the particular day that the players choose to carry out their plan, Izek follows the following schedule unless interrupted:
 >
-> * **11:00 A.M.** Izek wakes from his drunken slumber and takes his morning meal in the kitchen of the burgomaster’s mansion, where he is met by two **guards** who deliver a morning report.
+> * **11:00 A.M.** Izek wakes from his drunken slumber and takes his morning meal in the kitchen of the mayor’s mansion, where he is met by two **guards** who deliver a morning report.
 > * **11:30 A.M.** Izek, accompanied by the two **guards**, travels to the western Sunset Gate, the northern Zarovich Gate, and the eastern Morning Gate to receive the guards’ reports and inspect the town’s defenses.
 > * **1:00 P.M.** The Baron’s cook delivers Izek a midday meal and a case of two bottles of wine in the Vallaki town square.
 Izek eats his lunch and begins drinking the first bottle of wine while the two **guards** patrol the surrounding area.
 > * **2:00 P.M.** Izek and the two **guards** visit three or four of Izek’s “spies” scattered across the town to receive reports of recent malicious unhappiness.
 > * **4:00 P.M.** Izek and the two **guards** travel to the Sunset, Zarovich Gate, and Morning Gate (beginning with whichever gate is closest) to receive the guards’ reports and inspect the town’s defenses.
 > * **5:30 P.M.** Izek dismisses the two **guards** and travels alone to Lake Zarovich.
 He spends the remainder of the evening consuming the second bottle of wine and staring into space.
-> * **10:00 P.M.** Izek returns to the burgomaster’s mansion and takes his evening meal, as well as a third bottle of wine, in his bedroom.
+> * **10:00 P.M.** Izek returns to the mayor’s mansion and takes his evening meal, as well as a third bottle of wine, in his bedroom.
 >
 >   Once Izek drinks the entire bottle of Lady Wachter’s poisoned wine, he suffers the **poisoned** condition for 1 hour afterward.

 ## F4a.
 Planting the Poisoned Wine
 The players can attempt to plant the poisoned bottle of wine in Izek’s case of wine in multiple ways, including (but not limited to) the following:

-* The players can sneak into the kitchen of the burgomaster’s manor and distract the cook, Tereska, in order to replace the second bottle with the poisoned bottle.
+* The players can sneak into the kitchen of the mayor’s manor and distract the cook, Tereska, in order to replace the second bottle with the poisoned bottle.
 * The players can follow Tereska to the Vallaki town square and distract Izek while he’s eating his lunch in order to replace the second bottle with the poisoned bottle.

-***Sneaking Into the Kitchen.*** If the players choose to swap the bottles in the burgomaster’s mansion, Tereska’s schedule unfolds as follows:
+***Sneaking Into the Kitchen.*** If the players choose to swap the bottles in the mayor’s mansion, Tereska’s schedule unfolds as follows:

 * **12:00 P.M.** Tereska retrieves two bottles of Purple Grapemash No. 3 wine from the pantry and places them on the counter in the kitchen beside an empty leather wine case.
 * **12:15 P.M.** Tereska places the two bottles of wine into the wine case, beginning with the bottle closest to the case.
 (If the players have replaced one of the bottles with the poisoned bottle, which is labeled Red Dragon Crush, Tereska regards it with surprise and makes a cursory Wisdom (Perception) check to discern whether anyone else is in or around the kitchen.
 If she sees no one, she chides herself for forgetfulness and assumes that the bottle was labeled Red Dragon Crush all along.)